AviatrixSystems/terraform-provider-aviatrix/docs/resources/aviatrix_firewall_instance.md

 * `management_subnet` - (Optional) Management Interface Subnet.
 Select the subnet whose name contains “gateway and firewall management”.
 Required for Palo Alto Networks VM-Series, and required to be empty for Check Point or Fortinet series.
 * `egress_subnet` - (Required) Egress Interface Subnet.
 Select the subnet whose name contains “FW-ingress-egress”.
 * `firewall_image_version` - (Optional) Version of firewall image.
 If not specified, Controller will automatically select the latest version available.
 * `zone` - (Optional) Availability Zone.
+Required if creating a Firewall Instance with a Native AWS GWLB enabled VPC.
 Applicable to Azure and AWS only.
 Available as of provider version R2.17+.

 ### Authentication method
 * `key_name`- (Optional) Applicable to AWS deployment only.
 The **.pem** filename for SSH access to the firewall instance.